LiveIntent/laravel-common/README.md

 composer require liveintent/laravel-common
 ```

-### Addition authentication to your API
+### Adding authentication to your API

 LiveIntent API's usually sit behind the API Gateway.
 This means that when a request gets to your Laravel API, the request should come with a special, trusted JWT bearer token that identifies the user issuing the request.

 To allow your Laravel API to recognize the user from this LI Token, you'll need two things.
-First, you'll need authentication guard which verifies that the token is valid.
+First, you'll need an authentication guard which verifies that the token is trusted and valid.
 Second, you'll need a user provider which can turn the LI Token into a workable `User` object that your API can use.

 Luckily, both of these are provided for you via the LaravelCommon package.